pyprism/Hiren-game/README.md

 Just for having some fun with REST server and those games are also built for getting good grasp of the languages used.

+[^footnote]:This project is under development.
+It is not yet connected with the actual game site.
+Please, be patient